 Most of our films will be provided on DVD though some will be sent on a hard drive/download to play digitally.
 Check the films by playing each in full before your screening(s).
 Should you notice any fault, please clean the DVD carefully or try the file on a different computer.
 If the copy remains faulty, please request a replacement copy by contacting Take One Action.
 You will need to return the original copy immediately.
 Take One Action cannot be held responsible for any fault not discovered at least 72 hours prior to the screening date.

-You are required to return copies of each film within 3 days of your last scheduled screening (of each).
+You are required to return any hard copies of each film within 3 days of your last scheduled screening (of each).
 All films should be sent via signed-for post to:

 Take One Action Film Festivals